Gobie/regex/README.md

 -----------

 Regular expression libraries provide variety of functions, but they are not replaceable out of the box.
 So we tried to unify API across those libraries.
-There are several methods implemented with basic signature.
+There are several methods implemented with basic signature in all wrappers.

  - `match($pattern, $subject)`
  - `get($pattern, $subject)`